zypp-io/azure-batch-load/README.md

 in the Python SDK of Azure Storage since there is no possibility to download or upload batches of files from or to containers.
 The only option in the Azure Storage Python SDK is downloading file by file, which takes a lot of time.

+Besides doing loads in batches, since version `0.5.0` it's possible to set method to `single` which will use the Azure Python SDK to process files one by one.

 **Note**: Azure CLI has to be [installed](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and [configured](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli).